mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 ### Q: Ascend AI processor software package and other prerequisites have been installed, but executing MindSpore failed with error message `Cannot open shared objectfile: No such file or directory`, what should I do?

-A: There are 2 common reasons: an incorrect version of Ascend AI processor software package is installed, or the packages are installed in customized paths, yet the environment varialbes are not set accordingly.
+A: There are 2 common reasons: an incorrect version of Ascend AI processor software package is installed, or the packages are installed in customized paths, yet the environment variables are not set accordingly.

 1. Go to directory where Ascend AI processor software package is installed, being `/usr/local/Ascend` by default, open `version.info` files which are located under directories of subpackages, and check if the version number matches the requirement of MindSpore.
 Please refer to [Install](https://www.mindspore.cn/install/en) for the detailed version required by MindSpore versions.
 If the version number does not match, please update the packages accordingly.